socadk/patterns/about/index.md

 ## The essentials

 Patterns share knowledge in a standard format.
 The knowledge captures proven solution to recurring problems.
-Pattern are observed in and mined from prcatice, not invented; the rule of three applied.
+Pattern are observed in and mined from practice, not invented; the [rule of three](https://wiki.c2.com/?RuleOfThree=) known uses applies.
 They should be reviewed and workshopped at a [pattern conference](/conferences/).

 ## What is a pattern anyway?